Skip to content

 Figure 7-25 Degradation of an AVL tree after inserting nodes

-In 1962, G. M. Adelson-Velsky and E. M. Landis proposed the AVL Tree in their paper "An algorithm for the organization of information".
-The paper detailed a series of operations to ensure that after continuously adding and removing nodes, the AVL tree would not degrade, thus maintaining the time complexity of various operations at \(O(\log n)\) level.
-In other words, in scenarios where frequent additions, removals, searches, and modifications are needed, the AVL tree can always maintain efficient data operation performance, which has great application value.
+In 1962, G. M. Adelson-Velsky and E. M. Landis proposed the AVL tree in their paper "An algorithm for the organization of information".
+The paper described in detail a series of operations ensuring that after continuously adding and removing nodes, the AVL tree does not degenerate, thus keeping the time complexity of various operations at the \(O(\log n)\) level.
+In other words, in scenarios requiring frequent insertions, deletions, searches, and modifications, the AVL tree can always maintain efficient data operation performance, making it very valuable in applications.

-An AVL tree is both a binary search tree and a balanced binary tree, satisfying all properties of these two types of binary trees, hence it is a balanced binary search tree.
+An AVL tree is both a binary search tree and a balanced binary tree, simultaneously satisfying all the properties of these two types of binary trees, hence it is a balanced binary search tree.

 Since the operations related to AVL trees require obtaining node heights, we need to add a height variable to the node class: